tslug/bash_helpers/README.md

 generate_index $lemonade_index
 ```

-This looks for a fruit_type file, and because it doesn't see one, it makes
-the fruit_type lemon.
-However, because we specified the "--different"
-flag in set_dependencies, and because "lemon" is no different than
+Because we specified the "--different" flag in set_dependencies, this
-what was in the ingredient1 file before, when we generate the lemonade
+forces pick_fruit to be called and to put the output in a dummy file,
+which is then compared to the original ingredient1 file.
+Because we
+haven't created fruit_type, it writes out "lemon" to the dummy file,
+which happens to match exactly what's already in the ingredient1 file,
-file again, we can see the ingredient1 file hasn't changed, even though
+so the ingredient1 file is never modified.

-it's newer, so it keeps the old lemonade file we had before and doesn't
-regenerate it.
+Because the ingredient1 file is never modified, it does not trigger
+rebuilding the lemonade file.

+Notice that instead of hardcoding the target filename, we fetch it
+using get_target_path.
+You must always fetch the target path this way
+in order for --different to work.

 Enough lemonade.
 Time to shut up and make apple juice: